 The Democratic National Committee (DNC), heavily committed to Hillary Clinton chose to, by procedure and propaganda, sabotage the Sanders campaign.
 In turn they sabotaged, dirty tricked, invalidated, millions of new voters.
 The Democrats practiced establishment politics at its intractable worse.
 By subverting Sanders and his supporters, the Democrats ensured their own defeat.

 This election had the lowest voter turnout in twenty years.
 The story of this election is not how people turned out to support Donald Trump, it's how people didn't show to support Hillary Clinton.
 Hillary Clinton actually had more popular votes than Donald Trump, but that was nullified by the fact that she didn't invigorate white working class voters to come out and vote for her.
-Her most damaging losses were in the rust-belt states, which ironically was Bernie Sanders strength.
+Her most damaging losses were in the rust-belt states, which ironically was Bernie Sanders' strength.
 That is where the Democrats lost this election, that defeat was sealed at the Democratic convention in July.
-That's where the Democrats treated the Sanders delegation like second class citizens and told them they were "being ridiculous".
+The Democrats treated the Sanders delegation like second class citizens and told them they were "being ridiculous".

 That is not how you inspire people to vote for your candidate.
 Scolding condescension is a huge turn off to voters.